 Document the supporting papers that underlie your project here.

-Something to remember when creating a project proposal is that the cover letter or executive summary is often the only thing they read.
-If you don’t wow them from the get-go then they might get going and there goes your project.
+Something to remember when creating a project proposal form is that the cover letter or executive summary is often the only thing they read.
+If you don’t wow them from the get-go then they might lose interest.
+There goes your project.

 Along the same lines, you must show throughout the proposal that you understand the needs of your client, stakeholder and/or end-user.
 This is why research is so important.
 You can’t be expected to know everything about their business, but you should do the work to be intimately familiar with whatever venture you’re proposing.